Peiyang-Song/LLM-A-Not-B-Errors/README.md

 * Feature requests and other suggestions are extremely welcome.
 Please feel free to start a discussion!

+## Code Formatting

+We use [black](https://github.com/psf/black) to format code in this repository.
+To format all code at once, simply run `black .` from the root.

 ## Citation

 If you find our work useful, please kindly cite our paper.